tidbyt/community/apps/valyrianglyphs/README.md

 # Valyrian Glyphs for Tidbyt

-Display a random glyph and translations from the High Valyrian language, as featured in HBO's Game of Thrones and House of the Dragon.
+Display a random glyph and translations from the High Valyrian language, as featured in HBO's _Game of Thrones_ and _House of the Dragon_.

 ![Valyrian Glyphs for Tidbyt](valyrian_glyphs.gif)